 Evaluate the role of tourism as a development strategy in low-income countries.

 In recent years there has been a rapid growth of international tourism, and this has been viewed as a stimulus to economic development in developing countries.
 However, the effectiveness of using tourism as a development strategy has been questioned.

-Good answers will put forward both sides of the argument, evaluating the advantages and disadvantages of tourism as a development strategy.
-On the positive side, it could be argued that tourism leads to the development of such things as infrastructure and communications, the multiplier effect, foreign currency, employment, and a greater integration into the world economy.
+Some candidates may put forward both sides of the argument, evaluating the advantages and disadvantages of tourism as a development strategy.
+On the positive side, it could be argued that tourism leads to the development of such things as infrastructure and communications, the multiplier effect, foreign currency, employment, and greater integration into the world economy.

 On the other hand, it could be argued that the impacts of tourism are limited and spatially concentrated, including factors such as tourist enclaves, mainly low-paid and unskilled labour, “leakage” of revenues, domination by TNCs, and uncertainty regarding tourist numbers due to natural hazard events or political problems.